hisdeedsaredust/intra-grease/README.md

 intra-grease
 ============

-Greasemonkey scripts for intranet apps
+A set of Greasemonkey scripts for some applications on our company intranet.
+There are further README files in each directory.